vladimir-tutin/Plex-Auto-Collections/README.md

 ```

 Notes:
-- The tmdb_id can be either from a collection or an individual movie
+- The `tmdb_id` can be either from a collection or an individual movie
-- You can specify more than one tmdb_id but it will pull the summary, poster, and background from only the first one.
+- You can specify more than one `tmdb_id` but it will pull the summary, poster, and background from only the first one.
-- Local posters/backgrounds are loaded over tmdb_poster/tmdb_background if they exist unless tmdb_poster/tmdb_background is also specified
+- Local posters/backgrounds are loaded over `tmdb_poster`/`tmdb_background` if they exist unless `tmdb_poster`/`tmdb_background` is also specified

 #### TMDb List (List Type)